Please give us some more details on Roxy Home Living. How did you develop it, and what sets it apart?

 My experience, certification, and knowing how to target the consumer from my home staging experience set me and Roxy Home Living apart.
 In the staging industry, you must know how to create connection points with potential buyers to help them visualize the space and imagine themselves living in that home.
 This is very similar to content creation/influencing.
 When I create content for a brand, I present it in a way that connects with my audience and helps them understand how it could be helpful or desired in their homes.

 I recently remodeled one of my bathrooms (the second most challenging remodel in my home), adding black beadboard and accents.
 Everything about it looked as I wanted, but the door hardware didn’t fit in.
-I knew I wanted to add black doorknobs and hardware with a large backplate to balance the overall aesthetics of my home.

 Then I saw a post on Instagram by Ageless Iron and loved that the hardware is made of cast iron and has a deep black finish.
 I knew they were perfect and would add that touch of modern farmhouse charm I sought.